|Area: Chinook Pass

 ||Hike Type: Kid & Dog-Friendly||Pass: none|

 |Distance: 7 mi RT||Duration: 4 hours||Difficulty Level: moderate|

 |Snow-Free: July-Oct||High Point: 5,190 feet||Elevation Gain: 930 feet|

 Features: kid-friendly, dog-friendly, wildflowers, backpacking, backcountry lakes

 The hardest part about this hike is the drive.
-It’s a bumpy dusty road to this popular family and dog friendly hike.
-The hike however more than makes up for any driving inconvenience.
+It’s a bumpy dusty road to this popular family and dog-friendly hike.
+The hike, however, more than makes up for any driving inconvenience.
 This fairly easy hike to two beautiful lakes in the heart of the William O Douglas Wilderness is perfect for adventurers young and old alike.
-Set on a pumiced plateau pockmarked with hundreds of small lakes and adorned with ancient cinder cone volcanoes, the Twin Lakes also make for a great basecamp for further explorations.
+Set on a pumiced plateau pockmarked with hundreds of small lakes and adorned with ancient cinder cone volcanoes, the Twin Lakes also makes for a great base camp for further explorations.
 Wildflowers and elk are abundant—unfortunately, so are mosquitoes.
 So pack your bug dope or plan your visit in autumn.